dapr/docs/daprdocs/content/en/developing-applications/ides/intellij.md

 > The configuration file location is different for version 2019.3 or prior.
 See [here](https://www.jetbrains.com/help/idea/2019.3/tuning-the-ide.html#config-directory) for more details.

-Change the version in the path if needed.
+Change the version of IntelliJ in the path if needed.

 Create or edit the file in `<CONFIG PATH>/tools/External\ Tools.xml` (change IntelliJ version in path if needed).
 The `<CONFIG PATH>` is OS dependennt as seen above.